Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 - Solid Financial Strength: Its A+ rating reflects Progressive’s financial strength over the long term in issuing auto insurance coverage.

-- Bundling Insurance Discounts: Explore further details in our “Progressive Auto Insurance Review,” where you can find information about enjoying up to 10% off when you bundle home and auto insurance policies.
+- Bundling Discounts: Explore further details in our “Progressive Auto Insurance Review,” where you can find information on how you can get up to 10% off when bundling home and auto insurance policies.

 Cons

-- Limited insurance options: It does not offer as many customizable policies compared to other leading insurance providers.
+- Limited Options: It does not offer as many customizable policies as other leading insurance providers.

 #2 – Geico: Best for Affordable Coverage